DrikDrik/sber-movqgan-project/README.md

 # sber-movqgan-project
 This repository contains a university project related to direct latent space generation of the state-of-the-art image encoder developed by Sber: MoVQGAN.
-Here I use simple generative architectures: DDPM, WGAN with aelf-attention and RealNVP.
+Here I use simple generative architectures: DDPM, WGAN with self-attention and RealNVP.

 The repository contains pipelines both for training and inference allowing users to load my pre-trained checkpoint weights and fine-tune models optionally.